SamuelALSN/node_app/readme.md

-# SIMPLE ECOMMERCE WEB APP
+# BASIC NODE API
 ***
-This app is build using Angular , Node.js / Express  MongoDB
+This api is build using  Node.js/ Express  MongoDB and consume by a frontend client made with angular